HydroModPy/HydroModPy/docs/readthedocs/source/architecture/calibration/index.rst

    .. tab-item:: Execution Flows

-      Open :doc:`calibration-execution-flows` for activity and sequence views of launcher-managed calibration runs.
+      Open :doc:`calibration-execution-flows` for activity and
+      sequence views of one calibration session.

    .. tab-item:: Core Classes